se-di/ansible_role_notify-teams/README.md

 Author Information
 ------------------

-Based on the great work of [@lucasdk3](https://github.com/lucasdk3/ansible-notify-teams), adapted and enhanced to allow using it as a notification handler instead of a classical task.
+Based on the great work of [@lucasdk3](https://github.com/lucasdk3/ansible-notify-teams), adapted and enhanced to allow using it also as a notification handler instead of just a classical task.